 For the purpose of this Plan, the process has three key phases below.
-A more detailed explanation of the process is set out at the end of this Plan (in Appendix C).

 PRE-LODGEMENT

 - For some development,

 Council has a prelodgement process.

 - Only higher impact and larger scale development known as community significant development (see following page) requires consultation with the community before lodgement of the application.